jcarletto27/Camo-Stencil-Studio/README.md

 - **Hybrid Color Detection:** Use automatic K-Means quantization to find dominant colors, or manually click the canvas to pick specific target colors.

-- **Smart Palette Sorting:** Colors are automatically sorted by visual similarity (Nearest Neighbor algorithm), creating smooth gradients in your list to make layer organization easier.
+- **Smart Palette Sorting:** Colors are automatically sorted by brightness (Lightest to Darkest) and visual similarity, creating smooth gradients in your list to make layer organization easier.

 - **Bulk Layer Management:** Use checkboxes to select multiple colors and assign them to a single layer instantly.

-- **Auto-Renumbering:** The app automatically compacts layer numbers (e.g., 1, 3, 5 → 1, 2, 3) to ensure a clean, sequential output without gaps.
+- **Auto-Renumbering:** The app automatically compacts layer numbers (e.g., 1, 3, 5  1, 2, 3) to ensure a clean, sequential output without gaps.
+Supports up to 999 layers.

 - **Duplicate Prevention:** Automatically detects and prevents adding the same color twice.